openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/achieving-no-downtime-versioned-service-updates.md

 We have to be able to upgrade online.
 With a distributed online service in multiple datacenters and separate data storage, not everything can change simultaneously.
-If you broadly split the VSTS service into application code and databases, which are versioned independently of each other, one of those needs to absorb the complexity of handling versioning.
+If you broadly split the Azure DevOps Service into application code and databases, which are versioned independently of each other, one of those needs to absorb the complexity of handling versioning.

 We chose to handle it in the application code.
-VSTS and TFS have a lot of SQL in the databases.
+Azure DevOps and TFS have a lot of SQL in the databases.
 Lots of IF statements are possible with SQL, but never fun.
 So instead of further complicating our SQL, we handle this complexity in our application code.
 Specifically, we created a set